-Protocol for parameter estimation
+Protocol for parameter estimation with fastsimcoal2 using the SFS

 1. Get the observed SFS:

 - derived SFS (DAF or unfolded SFS), when the ancestral state is known; - minor allele frequency SFS (MAF or folded SFS) when the ancestral state is unknown - 2.
 Define the demographic model - 3.
 Estimate the parameters repeat 50-100 runs, and selecting the run with maximum likelihood - Bootstrap to obtain confidence intervals for each parameter - bootstrap 10-100 datasets, by repeating a few runs for each dataset - For datasets with linked sites use block-bootstrap, diving the genome into blocks